Get your bucket ready because we’re about to fill it with some of the best experiences when visiting Rhodes – and sand’s just a small part of it.

 The Valley of the Butterflies and Rodini Park

 From June to September each year, a little winged miracle of nature takes place on Rhodes.
-Millions of vibrantly colored Panaxia species butterflies flutter in to feed on the sap of the Zitia tree and lay their eggs.
+Millions of vibrantly coloured Panaxia species butterflies flutter in to feed on the sap of the Zitia tree and lay their eggs.
 And so we have the aptly named Valley of the Butterflies where we can admire them.
 But please tread carefully and help preserve these delicate little creatures.
 And while we’re on the subject of natural escapes, near the Old Town is Rodini Valley Park, which has a handful of gentle hiking paths, ponds, plane trees, and other greenery.
 It’s a great place for a picnic.

 Village-hopping (and more castle views)